jpriniski/CMV/Study2/glossaries/readme.md

 |(AIM)                                   | 192     |

 ### Step 2: Cleaning and preparing glossaries of terms
 We then removed page numbers, commas, and terms in parentheses from the glossary in addition to casting strings to lower case.
-This resulted in our glossary (such as those listed in the table above) to look as follows:
+This resulted in the following *cleaned* glossary:
 ```
 aarp
 abbot